dvho/resume/README.md

 _________________________

 #### Notes
-Tap/click on him if you want him to go away (burst into vapor).
+Tap/click on him if you want him to go away (i.e. burst into vapor).
 _________________________

 #### License